Adults living with parents: Topics to discuss before move in day

 What topics are tricky when adult children move back in with their parents?
-Start with these 5 to set up a successful co-living arrangement.
+Start with these topics to set up a successful co-living arrangement.

-In recent years, the number of 18- to 34-year-old young adults living with parents has hovered around one in three — a trend driven by young people who struggle to find well-paying jobs, delay marriage and even just enjoy additional time with their parents.
-That co-living arrangement may offer benefits for both sides of the equation economically, emotionally, physically and more, but it may also cause tension when it comes to sharing space, responsibilities and logistics.
+Living at home as an adult is becoming more common in recent years.
+About 50% of adults between the ages of 18 to 29 were living with their parents, as of July 2022.
+That co-living arrangement may offer benefits for both sides of the equation economically, emotionally, physically and more.
+It may also cause tension when it comes to sharing space, responsibilities and logistics.

 Follow these tips to start a list of house rules for adults living with parents.
 These tips will help determine responsibilities and set some ground rules.

 Topics to discuss with adult children living with parents

 Parent of adult children: This is probably the most complicated piece of the parent/adult child co-living discussion, and it may be influenced by circumstances.
 If your adult child lost a job and is in a tight financial situation, charging them rent may not be reasonable.
 However, if your child has a source of support, you may want to charge them rent and a portion of utilities.
 (The specifics can and should be highly individualized, but they can be based on space or number of people in the house, for example.)
 It may feel strange, but it's a way to help them maintain a budget that includes living expenses.

 Adult children living with parent: It's important to understand that, yes, you are your parents' child, but you're also an adult — eating, sleeping and enjoying utilities in their house.
 Discuss contributions you can and can't make, particularly if a job loss led you back to your parents' home.
 If you are employed and living with them to meet financial goals, consider how you can contribute to necessities such as groceries and utilities.